Jacob Tremblay: 2017–present: Dramas and animation roles

-Tremblay provided the voice of the titular character in the Pixar film Luca.
+Tremblay provided the voice of the titular character in the Pixar film Luca, released in 2021.
+He also joins in the live action movie as Flounder as of 2023.
+In 2024, At DreamWorks, he voices the titular from adaption animated film of Orion and the Dark by Emma Yarlett.
+As of 2025, he is hired to have a role from the British horror film, The Night House, but still in a production.

 Personal life

 Tremblay resides in Langley, British Columbia with his family.
-An avid fan of the Star Wars franchise, he named his dog after Daisy Ridley's character, Rey.
+A fan of the Star Wars franchise, he named his dog after Daisy Ridley's character, Rey.
 His excitement at the characters C-3PO, R2-D2, and BB-8's appearance at the 88th Academy Awards ceremony was considered a highlight of the evening.